 Geometric solids can be purchased in solid wood, foam, or plastic.
 Some of the plastic ones are transparent to give students a more detailed view of angles and edges.
 No matter what type you get, having a set of solid shapes for your students to use will really help them develop a better understanding of shapes and their properties.

 If there was an award for the most useful classroom supply, I think it would go to the whiteboard!
 If you want to save paper, you'll definitely want a class set of these.
 I let my students use whiteboards all day long.
 In math, they use them to work out problems, draw models, keep score, check each other's work, and to show me their answers during whole group.
 I also have them bring their whiteboards to my table (or the floor) for guided math groups.

 Snap cubes are those colored plastic blocks that can be connected together.
 They are just the right size for little hands and they just look like fun!
 Snap cubes are great for learning to count, add, and subtract.
 But my favorite use is for teaching measurement.
-They are great for measuring in non-standard units!
+They are fantastic for measuring in non-standard units!
 Or if you are teaching standard measurement, students can snap together different lengths of cubes and then get out the ruler to see how long they are.
-This eliminates having to find a bunch of objects to measure.
+This eliminates having to find a bunch of everyday items to measure.

-The last manipulative to round out my list is a set of fraction tiles.
+The last manipulative to round out my list of essential math manipulatives is a set of fraction tiles.
 These are pretty specific to grades that teach fractions but if that's you, you need these!
 Fractions, especially equivalent ones, can be hard to teach without some hands-on practice.
 Understanding parts of a whole and how they compare becomes so much easier when you have a concrete model to look at.
 Most children don't have the ability to accurately draw fraction models or fractions on a number line.
 This becomes a real problem when they are learning to compare fractions.
 That's where fraction tiles really make a difference.